USS Leonard Wood: Invasions of Gilbert and Marshall Islands (November 1943 - February 1944)

-In the Gilbert Islands and Marshall Islands operations, the ship gained experience, especially in cargo handling, which proved invaluable when Leonard Wood later took part in the final push toward victory with the landings at Saipan, Leyte, and Lingayen Gulf.
+In the Gilbert Islands and Marshall Islands operations, the ship gained experience, especially in cargo handling, which proved invaluable when Leonard Wood later took part in subsequent landings at Saipan, Leyte, and Lingayen Gulf.

 Invasion of Saipan (15 June – 9 July 1944)

 Leonard Wood departed Pearl Harbor on 29 May 1944, bound for the capture and occupation of Saipan, Marianas Islands.
 Arriving at Eniwetok, Marshall Islands, an atoll Leonard Wood had helped to secure just 3 months before, the ship fueled, watered, and provisioned before departing 11 June for her assigned anchorage off Saipan.

 Arriving 15 June, Leonard Wood unloaded and cleared all boats in 49 minutes.
 For the next 9 days, the transport stood off Saipan, unloading cargo and receiving on board casualties for transfer to hospital ships.
 The transport sailed 24 June for Eniwetok, and then returned to Pearl Harbor on 20 July.

 Invasion of Palaus (September - November 1944)

 After Saipan, the ship made transport and training runs between Pearl Harbor, Eniwetok, and Guadalcanal until she sailed from Guadalcanal on 8 September for the capture and occupation of Angaur Island, Palau Island group.
 Arriving 7 September, the ship landed troops, and then began unloading cargo and receiving casualties.
 Leonard Wood completed unloading 21 September, and departed for Manus Island on 27 September.